SetarehForoozan/Interlopers/README.md

 6- fit_mono.py: (main code for monolope only)

   This is the main file to run.
-  running this in your terminal:
+  You can give this command in your terminal to run the code:

   ```
   python3 ./Interlopers/codes/fit_mono.py $nsim $case $A $frac $dof_a $dof_q 0 $rsd